drummyfish/thesis_db/README.md

 # Czech Computer Science Thesis Database

-This is a (still work-in-progress) JSON DB of university theses written in the Czech Republic, made with Python 2.7.
+This is a (still work-in-progress) JSON DB of computer science university theses written in the Czech Republic, made with Python 2.7.

 These theses are usually freely available at university websites, but each of these websites has